jim3ma/synology-igc/README.md

 The `output/igc.ko` is the module.

-And then lollow load module action: https://github.com/jim3ma/synology-igc#3-load-module
+And then Follow load module actions: https://github.com/jim3ma/synology-igc#3-load-module

 ## Build in Synology develop environment